PMP Certification

 SCHOOL OF SOCIAL AND HUMAN STUDIES

-The Bachelor of Fashion Design (BA, BFD) program helps students develop the technical expertise and theoretical knowledge about fashion and other design industries.
-The students gain expertise through developing skills in research, concept development, fashion illustration, materials knowledge, patternmaking, and garment construction in order to deliver innovative design solutions which have a positive impact on the wider national and international fashion design communities.
-The Bachelor of Fashion Design program is offered online via distance learning.
+The Bachelor of Theology (BA) program objective is to help students who are planning to invest their lives in church or mission vocations to achieve the desired level of knowledge through biblical and theological studies.
+The Bachelor of Theology program is offered online via distance learning.
 After evaluating both academic record and life experience, AIU staff working in conjunction with Faculty and Academic Advisors will assist students in setting up a custom-made program, designed on an individual basis.
 This flexibility to meet student needs is seldom found in other distance learning programs.
 Our online program does not require all students to take the same subjects/ courses, use the same books, or learning materials.
-Instead, the online Bachelor of Fashion Design curriculum is designed individually by the student and academic advisor.
+Instead, the online Bachelor of Theology curriculum is designed individually by the student and academic advisor.
+It specifically addresses strengths and weaknesses with respect to market opportunities in the student’s major and intended field of work.
 Understanding that industry and geographic factors should influence the content of the curriculum instead of a standardized one-fits-all design is the hallmark of AIU’s unique approach to adult education.
 This philosophy addresses the dynamic and constantly changing environment of working professionals by helping adult students in reaching their professional and personal goals within the scope of the degree program.

 Important: